Institute for Language Sciences

 I hold a Ph.D. in Linguistics from Utrecht University (2011), and an M.Sc. in Artificial Intelligence from the University of Amsterdam (2005).

-Computational modeling, infant language development, phonological acquisition, speech segmentation, artificial language learning, information retrieval.
+Computational modeling, infant language development, phonological acquisition, automatic speech recognition, artificial language learning, information retrieval.